Losant/losant-docs/docs/experiences/walkthrough/views/user-registration.md

 Now, similar to how we did for our [login page](/experiences/walkthrough/views/log-in-page/), let's create a single workflow for handling both GET and POST requests to our `/create-account` route.

-1. Download the **[workflow template](https://cdn.rawgit.com/Losant/experience-views-walkthrough/d35d69fa/user-registration/endpoint-create-account.flow)**, then [import the file](/workflows/overview/#import-export) `endpoint-create-account.flow` as a new workflow.
+1. Download the **[workflow template](https://cdn.rawgit.com/Losant/experience-views-walkthrough/d35d69fa/user-registration/endpoint-create-account.flow)**, then [import the file](/workflows/overview/#import-export) `endpoint-create-account.flow` as a new experience workflow.
 1. Update each of the [endpoint triggers](/workflows/triggers/endpoint/) to point to the `POST /create-account` and `GET /create-account` endpoints you created [above](#create-the-endpoints).
 1. Update the [endpoint reply nodes](/workflows/outputs/endpoint-reply/) to point to your [`Create Account` page](#page-create-account).
+1. Enable the workflow (since imported workflows are by default disabled).

 ![Create Account Workflow](/images/experiences/walkthrough/views/user-registration/create-account-workflow.png "Create Account Workflow")